Houhai

 The Former Residence of Soong Ching-ling and Prince Gong Mansion are both located in the Houhai neighborhood.

 History

 The artificial lake of Houhai was built during the Yuan dynasty, and formed part of the ancient waters of the dynasty.
 The area was gentrified by the Yuan, and was exclusively reserved to the royal family.
-Built in the Yuan winter capital of Dadu, today it is located in the center of Beijing.
-It faces the Forbidden City, and today is renowned as a place of relaxation for Beijingers, and for its nightlife.
+Built in the Yuan winter capital of Dadu, today it is located in the center of Beijing facing the Forbidden City and today is renowned as a place of relaxation for Beijingers, and for its nightlife.